Aputze/Aputze/README.md

 ## 🚀 **About Me**

-I'm a passionate technologist with extensive experience in ERP systems and business process automation, now diving deep into the exciting world of AI agents and autonomous systems.
-I believe in the transformative power of AI to revolutionize how we work and solve complex problems.
+I'm a passionate technologist with extensive experience in ERP implementation and automation, including several years in the healthcare industry and additional years in the aerospace products sector.
+Now diving deep into the exciting world of AI agents and autonomous systems, I believe in the transformative power of AI to revolutionize how we work and solve complex problems.

 ## 🎯 **My Mission**